Jentcold/Doxulate/README.md

 - 🔤 Translate entire documents: DOCX (More Soon)
 - 🎨 Preserve original formatting (fonts, colors, layout)
 - 🚀 Fast and lightweight — runs locally with no cloud dependencies
-- 🔐 Private by default — nothing is uploaded unless you choose to
+- 🔐 Private by default — nothing is uploaded when you run locally
 - 🌍 Supports multiple languages using LibreTranslate

 ---